 - Packing list with the HS codes

-With the help of import license it is possible to get commodities into the UAE from other countries or from one of the free trade zones of the Emirates or into a free trade zone from a UAE mainland by fulfilling the country legal necessities in terms of licensing and documents as well as permissions.
+With the help of an import license, it is possible to get commodities into the UAE from other countries or from one of the free trade zones of the Emirates or into a free trade zone from a UAE mainland by fulfilling the country legal necessities in terms of licensing and documents as well as permissions.
 This license will permit you to be an importer, it includes having a legal trade license issue from a UAE license authority.

 Let us now understand the procedure to import goods in Dubai.